Growing Peperomias: How to Care for Radiator Plants

 Spider mites are arachnids in the family Tetranychidae.
 The most common to infest indoor plants is the red spider mite, Tetranychus urticae.

 It’s likely that you won’t see the mites themselves unless you look reeeaallyy close, but you probably will see fine webbing on your plant.
-They can cause yellow stippling and a general lack of vigor as well.
+They can cause yellow stippling and a general lack of vigor.

 Disease

-On the whole, peperomias are pretty darn tough.
+On the whole, peperomias are pretty darn tough and you most likely won’t need to deal with diseases at all.

 Cercospora Leaf Spot